-For any payment that's returned to the Student Accounts Office by the banking institution for insufficient funds, invalid accounts, etc. For returned checks that were received for cash, we won't accept any subsequent checks.
+For any payment that's returned to Student Accounts by the banking institution for insufficient funds, invalid accounts, etc. For returned checks that were received for cash, we won't accept any subsequent checks.

-Safety & Security Fee: \$43 per term
+Safety & Security Fee: \$60 per term